top of page

 Secretary: Gerry Schembri

-Gerry joined the CV umpires’ panel in 2006 and is hoping to umpire his 300th premier match this season.
+Gerry joined the CV umpires’ panel in 2006 and has umpired over 300 Premier matches since then.
 Prior to joining the CV Panel, Gerry spent one season umpiring in the Victorian Sub-District Cricket Association after a twenty-year absence from the game due to family and business commitments.
 Gerry is a life member of the VCAUSA and has served on the Committee of Management in various roles since 2009.
 Gerry is also passionate about the biennial Easter Event with SACUSA and has been the Easter convenor since 2011.
-After 42 years of working as an accountant, he retired in July 2022 and now has more time for cricket, travel and other interests.
-Gerry is married to Sylvie and has two adult children.
-The 2023-24 season will again present plenty of challenges for our Association and I’m confident that our new committee of management is able and willing to represent our members in the season ahead.
+Outside of cricket, Gerry has worked in various professional accountant roles and is married to Sylvie and has two adult children.
+The 2024-25 season will again present plenty of challenges for our Association and I’m confident that our new committee of management is able and willing to represent our members in the season ahead.

 Treasurer: Jeff Diamond-Smith